-The new insurance system, which was implemented by the Company at the beginning of 2021, continued to cause challenges to the management and staff during 2023, and has also caused a temporary increase in administrative expenses.
+During the year 2024, the Company continued to upgrade its insurance system, which was implemented at the beginning of 2021.
 The benefits in relation to the automations resulting from the implementation of this large project, as well as the reduction in administrative expenses, are expected to be experienced in the following years.